tc39/proposal-pattern-matching/README.md

 Note: [Extractor patterns](#extractor-patterns) use the identical machinery, but allow further matching against the returned value, rather than being limited to just returning true/false.

-Note: In other words,
-*any* boolean predicate is immediately usable as a custom matcher.

 Issue: I'm being strict here about possible return values to allow for safer future extension.